Jinniushan: Description

 The fossil elements at Jinniushan all belong to one female individual.
 The fossil remains consist of one cranium, six vertebrae (one cervical, five thoracic), one complete left os coxae, one complete left ulna, one complete left patella, two left ribs, and several hand and feet bones.
+The Jinniushan specimen's estimated cranial capacity is 1330 cm3.
+The encephalization quotient (EQ) is estimated to be around 4.150.
+Both are typical of the rapidly increasing brain capacity and EQ found in other specimens from the Middle Pleistocene.

 Comparison

 The Jinniushan specimen belongs to an archaic human with mixed Homo erectus and Homo sapiens features.

 The Jinniushan specimen is similar to the Dali specimen, but more gracile, which can be explained by sexual dimorphism.
 The cranial vault and supraorbitals of the Jinniushan specimen are thinner than those of the Dali specimen.
 Jinniushan's external cranium is the same size as Dali's, but Jinniushan's bones are thinner, so the Jinniushan specimen has a larger brain capacity than the Dali specimen.

 Both specimens have flat and broad faces, a feature shared with the specimen from Hulu Cave, Nanjing; both also share some features with the Zhoukoudian and Yunxian specimens.

 Morphologically, archaic female and Neanderthal females are more similar to modern females than their male counterparts are to modern males.
 The similar morphologies imply that the birth mechanics of the Jinniushan hominin is probably similar to that of modern females.